Getting Started with WiFi on Raspberry PI Pico W and MicroPython

 This tutorial will show you how to use WiFi with Raspberry PI Pico.

-The Raspberry PI Pico W added a WiFi connection to the microcontroller from RPI Foundation, enabling our projects to connect to the internet world
+The Raspberry PI Pico W added a WiFi connection to the microcontroller from the Raspberry PI Foundation, enabling our projects to connect to the Internet world

 With the release of Raspberry PI Pico W, adding the Infineon CYW4343 module to the RP2040-based microcontroller enabled us to get connected to 2.4GHz WiFi networks.
 It has been a big step, as before this evolution only a few microcontrollers were able to get connected with a WiFi connection and this makes the Pico usable in smart things projects.